R4m8o/HabZone-edmc6/README.md

-📦 HabZone – EDMC 6.x Compatibility Update
+# 📦 HabZone – [EDMC](https://github.com/EDCD/EDMarketConnector/wiki) 6.x Compatibility Update

 This plugin helps explorers find high-value planets.
-It displays the "habitable-zone" (i.e. the range of distances in which you might find an Earth-Like World) when you scan the primary star in a system with a Detailed Surface Scanner.
+It displays the "habitable-zone" (i.e. the range of distances in which you might find an Earth-Like World) when you scan the primary star in a system with a [Detailed Surface Scanner](http://elite-dangerous.wikia.com/wiki/Detailed_Surface_Scanner).

+Version: 1.22-edmc6
+Status: Stable
-Version: 1.22-edmc6 Status: Stable Tested with: EDMarketConnector 6.1.1, Python 3.13
+Tested with: EDMarketConnector 6.1.1, Python 3.13

-Changes:
+# Changes:
-HabZone v1.22-edmc6-slim

 A streamlined EDMC 6.x–compatible update of HabZone, focused on reliability and maintainability.
 Automatically restores habitable zone distances after EDMC restart